tschoffelen/react-native-email-link/README.md

 ## Authors

-This library is developed by [Includable](https://includable.com/), a creative app and web platform development agency based in Amsterdam, The Netherlands.
+This library is developed by [Lean Motherfuckers](https://leanmotherfuckers.com/), a tech consulting company like no other.

+Contributors:

 * Thomas Schoffelen, [@tschoffelen](https://twitter.com/tschoffelen)